-- PSIA is unit of pressure measurement in the English system relative to absolute zero or full vacuum pressure (0 PSI) whereas PSIG is the unit of pressure measured relative to atmospheric pressure.
+- PSIA is the unit of pressure measurement in the English system relative to absolute zero or full vacuum pressure (0 PSI) whereas PSIG is the unit of pressure measured relative to atmospheric pressure.

-- PSIA is always greater that PSIG.
+- PSIA is always greater than PSIG.

 - PSIA indicates the total pressure, whereas PSIG indicates the pressure relative to the atmospheric pressure at the location.
-In absence of data at the exact location the atmospheric pressure of sea level (14.7 PSIA) can be used.
+In absence of data at the exact location, the atmospheric pressure of sea level (14.7 PSIA) can be used.

-- PSIA does not change with altitude but PSIG changes with change in altitude as less air molecules will be present at higher altitudes to create pressure.
+- PSIA does not change with altitude but PSIG changes with a change in altitude as less air molecules will be present at higher altitudes to create pressure.